devcenter-square/coding101/README.md

 ## How can I contribute?

 Many developers go down the road to learning development alone.
+You could help by:

-You could share your learning experience to make this easier for others taking this road.
+- You could share your learning experience to make this easier for others taking this road.

-You could fork this repo, make our code better and make a pull request.
+- You could fork this repo, make our code better and make a pull request.
 We'd be grateful.

-You could make life easier for a coding newbie by providing help when they are stuck.
+- You could make life easier for a coding newbie by providing help when they are stuck.

-You could add questions and/or tag existing questions.
+- You could add questions and/or tag existing questions.

-Create a GitHub issue if you spot a way this could be improved.
+- Create a GitHub issue if you spot a way this could be improved.